-4. Political Policy does not accept articles from guest authors that endorses candidates seeking public office.
-The article may reference a candidate in terms of whether they do or do not support the author's line of reasoning, arguments or premise.
+3. Political Policy does not accept articles from guest authors that endorses candidates seeking public office.
+The article may reference a candidate in terms of whether they do or do not support the author's line of reasoning, argument, or premise.
 But the focus of the article must not be to endorse or derail the candidacy of any person seeking public office.

 5. The completed article must be an original work.

 6. Copyright Guidelines: If the article references another writer's work please provide a reference to the original writer within the body of the article and hyperlink to the referenced article.
 When referencing another writer's work they must be accorded credit from a legal perspective.
 See “Copyright and Fair Use Considerations” for more information on this topic.